Hemanth5603/Rule-Engine-Frontend/README.md

 ```

 <h3>Key Components</h3> <be>
- - RuleCreator: A form where users can create a rule by giving necessary attributes in the input.
+ - RuleCreator: A form where users can create a rule by giving necessary attributes in the input. <br><br>
  - RuleEvaluator: A form where users input attributes which are age, salary, department, experience to evaluate rules.
 <br> <br>
  - RuleDashboard: Displays the list of rules, and allows users to delete rules.<br><br>
- - RuleCombiner: Allows users to combine multiple rules using logical operators (AND/OR).<br><be>
+ - RuleCombiner: Allows users to combine multiple rules using logical operators (AND/OR).<br><br>

 <h3>Here is the Glimpse of the application</h3>
 <br/>